 Who Should Be My Beneficiary if I’m Single?

-Seeing as a child should not be named as a life insurance beneficiary, naming a trust as your policy’s beneficiary is a great option.
+Seeing how it may not be the best idea to name a child as a life insurance beneficiary, naming a trust as your policy’s beneficiary is a great option.

 Can a Minor Be a Beneficiary of a Trust?

 There are several different types of trusts to consider.
 When you establish a trust, you will typically be asked to designate how you want the money in your trust to be distributed.
 If you have more than one child or want to earmark some of the money for a particular milestone (college, buying a house, first child), a trust can help you do that by dispersing money to certain people at specific ages.

 One type of trust is a revocable trust.
 A revocable trust allows you to easily adjust assets within the trust as well as the beneficiaries of the trust.

 Another type of trust is an irrevocable life insurance trust (ILIT).
 An ILIT is designed to hold your life insurance policy and pay your premiums.
 If you pass away while insured, your life insurance company would send your policy’s death benefit to the trust.

 Minors can be beneficiaries of trusts, and many financial advisors recommended this option for parents looking to provide some financial protection for their young dependents.